 CCC B.V. is at all times authorized to replace a teacher and/or professor and/or trainer and/or coach in case of illness or other unavoidable circumstances.
 CCC B.V. will try to find a suitable replacement.
 CCC B.V. reserves the right to define who is a suitable replacement.

-22.3 If the Participant finishes later than the abovementioned date, the Participant needs to pay the fee for the Thesis again.
+23.4 If the Participant finishes later than the appointed date without an approved extension, the Participant will be required to pay the fee for the Thesis again.